couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 ###Description

 The SELECT statement queries a data source.
 It returns a JSON array containing zero or more result objects.
 You can see how SELECT behaves as a sequence of steps in a process.
-Each step in a sequence produces result objects which are them used as inputs in the next step until all steps complete:
+Each step in a sequence produces result objects which are then used as inputs in the next step in a query until all steps complete:

 * Data Source.
 This is the Couchbase data bucket you query.
 You provide this as the parameter data-source in a FROM clause.
 Alternately you can provide a `path` as data source.